A Charge Constraint in BMN: Introduction

 In supersymmetric quantum systems, the index is the difference between the number of bosonic ground states and fermionic ground states \cite{Witten82}.
 This quantity is protected against quantum corrections as it is independent of coupling constants, provided the asymptotic falloff of the potential remains the same as these parameters vary.

-Beyond characterizing supersymmetric gauge theories, the index promotes goals that include a) explaining the number of black hole microstates for certain black hole solutions from a dual non-gravitational theory and b) strengthening the gauge/string correspondence by successful tests, which include the agreement of large-$N$ indices in holographic gauge theories, and the free energies of certain black hole solutions to gauged supergravity, that asymptote to geometry with an Anti de-Sitter (AdS) factor.
+Beyond characterizing supersymmetric gauge theories, the index promotes goals that include a) explaining the number of black hole microstates for certain black hole solutions from a dual non-gravitational theory and b) strengthening the gauge/string correspondence by successful tests, which include agreements of large-$N$ indices in holographic gauge theories, and the free energies of certain black hole solutions to gauged supergravities, that asymptote to geometry with an Anti de-Sitter (AdS) factor.

-The Bogomol'nyi–Prasad–Sommerfield (BPS) ground-state entropy of the gauge theoretic systems can be extracted by utilizing a maximization procedure of a Legendre transformation of the supersymmetric index in an ensemble where the charges and angular momenta are fixed.
+The Bogomol'nyi–Prasad–Sommerfield (BPS) ground-state entropy of the gauge theoretical systems can be extracted by utilizing a maximization procedure of a Legendre transformation of the supersymmetric index in an ensemble where charges and angular momenta are fixed~\cite{Hosseini:2017mds}.
 This technique gives rise to complex entropies in several examples, and common sense imposes that the imaginary part of the entropy has to vanish.
-This implies an equation called the ``charge constraint'' that relates $N$, charges, and angular momenta.
+This implies an equation called the ``charge constraint'' that relates the charges and angular momenta.

-The first example that the entropy of a black hole was extracted from a superconformal field theory (SCFT) index is a work that preceded AdS/CFT, \cite{Strominger:1996sh}, where the large gauge group rank index of the D1-D5 CFT was shown to match the exponential of the Bekenstein-Hawking entropy of a supersymmetric black hole, which in a decoupling limit asymptotes to a geometry containing an AdS$_3$ factor.
+The first example that the entropy of a black hole was calculated from a superconformal field theory (SCFT) index is a work that preceded AdS/CFT, \cite{Strominger:1996sh}, where the large gauge group rank index of the D1-D5 SCFT was shown to match the exponential of the Bekenstein-Hawking entropy of a supersymmetric black hole, which asymptotes to a geometry containing an AdS$_3$ factor after taking a decoupling limit.

-The work of \cite{Benini:2015noa} explained the Bekenstein-Hawking entropy of a black hole in asymptotically AdS$_4$ from the large-$N$ topologically twisted index of the Aharony, Bergman, Jafferis, and Maldacena CFT.
-Reference \cite{Cabo-Bizet:2018ehj} accounted for the Bekenstein-Hawking entropy of a 1/16-BPS black hole that asymptotes to AdS$_5$, from the index of the large-$N$, $\mathcal{N}=4$ Super-Yang-Mills (SYM) CFT.
-An extension to AdS$_7$ appeared in \cite{Nahmgoong:2019hko} using the large-$N$ index of the $A_N$ SCFT.
+The work of \cite{Benini:2015noa} explained the Bekenstein-Hawking entropy of a black hole in asymptotically AdS$_4$ geometry from the large-$N$ topologically twisted index of the Aharony, Bergman, Jafferis, and Maldacena SCFT.
+Reference \cite{Cabo-Bizet:2018ehj} accounted for the Bekenstein-Hawking entropy of a $\frac{1}{16}$-BPS black hole that asymptotes to AdS$_5$ spacetime, from the index of the large-$N$, $\mathcal{N}=4$ Super-Yang-Mills (SYM) SCFT.
+An extension to an AdS$_7$ background appeared in \cite{Nahmgoong:2019hko} using the large-$N$ index of the $A_N$ SCFT.
 In all known examples, the bulk solutions satisfy a charge constraint.
-Attempts to explain this fact from a dual perspective appeared in \cite{Larsen:2021wnu},\cite{Larsen:2024fmp}.
+A fundamental explanation for this pattern has been missing; attempts to explain the validity of the charge constraint from a dual perspective appeared in \cite{Larsen:2021wnu},\cite{Larsen:2024fmp}.

 To some, it is useful to produce more examples where the number of black hole microstates admits a non-gravitational theoretic interpretation, including in gauged matrix quantum mechanics.
 An extrapolation of current knowledge suggests that the charges and angular momenta of the black hole solutions would satisfy a suitable constraint.